 It’s important to use the little log book that comes with your meter to keep track of your numbers and look over them periodically.
 The data is not just for your doctor.
 It's for you.

-As a rule of thumb, just before a meal and then three or four hours afterward provides a useful timeframe for seeing the effects of that meal.
+As a rule of thumb, just before a meal and then three or four hours after provides a useful timeframe for seeing the effects of that meal.
 Similarly, testing before and just after exercise will tell you the effects of that particular activity.

 If you routinely test before and after meals, before and after exercise, and before and after sleeping, you'll have great results to review yourself or with your doctor.
 These numbers will give you a good sense of what might be pushing your blood glucose up or down.